| | |

 STEP 1: Melt the butter in a skillet over medium-low heat.
 Once the butter is sizzling, add the lobster meat.

 STEP 2: Increase the heat to medium and sauté the lobster until some pieces are golden and crispy.
-Add the vinegar to the pan and continue to cook until the vinegar’s sharp pungency has softened.
+Add the vinegar and continue to cook until its sharp pungency has softened.

 STEP 3: Pour the cream into the pan.
-Give the lobster a stir, then season it with a large pinch of salt and some freshly cracked black pepper.
+Stir the lobster, then season it with a large pinch of salt and some freshly cracked black pepper.

 STEP 4: Let the sauce gently bubble until it leaves a track in the pan, about 2 to 3 minutes.
-Serve immediately on top of buttered toast, mashed potatoes, fries, or anything else you like.
+Serve immediately on top of salty fries, buttered toast, mashed potatoes, or anything else you like.

 Expert Tips

-2. When you add the vinegar, quickly step away from the stovetop because the aroma can be overwhelming.
+2. When you add the vinegar, quickly step away from the stovetop because the sharp aroma can be powerful.

-3. Allow the creamed lobster sauce to reduce slowly until it thickens enough to leave a track when stirred.
-If you let it reduce further, you may not have enough sauce to serve.
+3. Allow the sauce to reduce only until it thickens enough to leave a track when stirred.
+If you reduce it further, you may not have enough sauce for serving

 Recipe Notes